Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-In the framework known as evolutionary graph theory \cite{lieberman2005a,tkadlec2019}, one considers a population of fixed size in which each vertex contains a single individual.
-We wish to investigate whether such a model can be obtained from the NBD eco-evolutionary dynamics.
-To do this, we first suppress ecological dynamics (see section~\ref{sec:limit}) to obtain NBD evolutionary dynamics.
-The replacement rate for NBD evolutionary dynamics is obtained by substituting equations \eqref{eqDeathRate} and \eqref{eqBirthRate} into equation \eqref{eq: rep rate}, giving \begin{linenomath*} \end{linenomath*} The exponent of $s$ is 1 in the BD component as every site has one individual in this case.
-The hitting probability in NBD, denoted $h_{\set{A}}^\text{NBD}(\set{I})$, is given by substituting this replacement rate into equation \eqref{eq:stationary}.
-On the other hand, let $R(i,j,u,\set{I})$ be the replacement rate for evolutionary graph theory dynamics, such that it is the rate at which individual $i$'s offspring of type $u$ replaces individual $j$ in state $\set{I}$.
-Then $R$ will be used to define an infinitesimal generator for evolutionary graph theory and used to solve equation \eqref{eq: hitting prob} to obtain the hitting probability in evolutionary graph theory, denoted $h_{\set{A}}^\text{EGT}(\set{I})$.
-The infinitesimal generator used and hitting probability obtained for evolutionary graph theory are in \ref{app: Infinitesimal generator}.
-For equivalence between NBD evolutionary dynamics and evolutionary graph theory dynamics, we check whether they have the same hitting probabilities, i.e.~$h_{\set{A}}^\text{NBD}(\set{I})=h_{\set{A}}^\text{EGT}(\set{I})$.
-For the comparisons we make, we consider standard evolutionary graph theory definitions of the replacement rate $R$.
+In the framework known as evolutionary graph theory (EGT) \cite{lieberman2005a,tkadlec2019}, one considers a population of fixed size in which each vertex contains a single individual.
+We wish to investigate whether EGT can be obtained from NBD.
+To do this, we first suppress ecological dynamics (see Section~\ref{sec:limit}) in NBD to obtain pure evolutionary dynamics.
+The replacement rate in this case is obtained by substituting Equations \eqref{eqDeathRate} and \eqref{eqBirthRate} into Equation \eqref{eq: rep rate}, giving \begin{linenomath*} \end{linenomath*} The exponent of $s$ is 1 in the BD component as every site has one individual in this case.
+The hitting probability in NBD, denoted $h_{\set{A}}^\text{NBD}(\set{S})$, is given by substituting this replacement rate into Equation \eqref{eq:stationary}.
+On the other hand, let $R(i,j,u,\set{S})$ be the replacement rate in EGT.
+Using $R$, we define an infinitesimal generator for EGT and use it to solve Equation \eqref{eq: hitting prob} to obtain the hitting probability in EGT, denoted $h_{\set{A}}^\text{EGT}(\set{S})$ (this is shown in Appendix \ref{app: Infinitesimal generator}).
+For equivalence between NBD and EGT, we check whether they have the same hitting probabilities, i.e.~$h_{\set{A}}^\text{NBD}(\set{S})=h_{\set{A}}^\text{EGT}(\set{S})$.
+For the comparisons we make, we consider standard EGT definitions of the replacement rate $R$.